Updated: Sep 21, 2021

 3. Season Your Crust

-A flavorful crust on your burger comes from cooking quickly over high heat, but it also helps to add a little spice.
-Season the outside of your burger with a little extra salt and pepper.
+A flavorful crust on your burger comes from cooking quickly over high heat, but it's even better with a little extra spice.
+Season the outside of your burger with a bit of salt and pepper.
 This boosts the flavor as it blends with the juices, forming that delectable crunch we crave!

 4. Oil Things Up